Caching in Composer

 Falcon-Server provides Cache wrapper-component with additional features described below.

-As it was mentioned above, this component is accessible via context
+As it was mentioned above, this component is accessible via context argument in all GraphQL resolvers:

 async mySampleResolver(parent, args, context, info) {